Bill Bellamy (British Army officer): D-Day to Berlin

-Initially, he was placed in charge of an echelon which meant he had to shepherd his group of supply vehicles to various locations to replenish stock used by the regiment.
+Initially, Bellamy was placed in charge of an echelon, meaning he had to escort his group of supply vehicles to various supply depots to replenish stock used by the regiment.
 During the Battle of Villers-Bocage, his jeep ran into retreating German infantry and was hit by sub-machine gun fire.
-He was wounded in the head but after receiving seven stitches stayed at his post.
-A Squadron required re-organisation after Villers-Bocage and Bellamy was drafted in as troop leader of 3rd Troop where he took over as commander of his own Cromwell Tank, one of three in the troop.
+Bellamy was wounded in the head but after receiving seven stitches stayed at his post.
+After Villers-Bocage, a squadron required re-organisation, and Bellamy was assigned as troop leader of 3rd Troop.
+He took over as commander of his own Cromwell Tank, one of three in the troop.

 On his first day in command of 3rd Troop, he chanced upon two British armoured cars from the 61st Reconnaissance Regiment.
 As they approached him, they were hit by fire from a well concealed enemy gun.
 Dismounting his own vehicle, Bellamy approached the two destroyed armoured cars and rescued several members of the crews whom he found alive in the wrecked and gore-streaked interiors.

-This was the first of many experiences as a tank commander in the van of the battle he was required to face an increasingly desperate, retreating German army at its fiercest and most savage in what can only be described as "heavy combat" situations.
-Through France, Belgium, the Netherlands and into the German heartland following the line of advance of the Eighth Army which the tank and cavalry regiments were spearheading.
+This was the first of many experiences as a tank commander in the vanguard of the battle.
+Bellamy continued to face the retreating German army through France.
+Bellamy's troop advanced through France, Belgium, the Netherlands and into the German heartland, following the line of advance of the Eighth Army, which the tank and cavalry regiments were spearheading.